prototypefund/reproducible-website/_events/berlin2017/usertools.md

 because cavevat:
 - warning fatigue. too many warnings can scare users away.

-users dont care about reproducbility, its a technical detail. they care that they run the "right" software. denial of service by malicious rebuilder
+users don't care about reproducbility, its a technical detail. they care that they run the "right" software. denial of service by malicious rebuilder

 unrelated